Britain's FTSE underperforms European shares as oil and energy stocks fall

 Raised expectations of European Central Bank action to help fight deflationary pressure in the euro zone also stand to boost continental European equities.

-GKN rose 3.2 percent, the leading gainer in the FTSE 100, after Credit Suisse raised its price target for the stock to 410 pence from 380 pence and reiterated its "outperform" rating.
-(Editing by Larry King and Susan Thomas)
+GKN rose 1.5 percent, the leading gainer in the FTSE 100, after Credit Suisse raised its price target for the stock to 410 pence from 380 pence and reiterated its "outperform" rating.
+(Editing by Larry King)

 * U.S. crude stocks fall 5.2 million barrels to lowest since Feb.